Building AI-Ready Trust & Safety Teams

 Prompt Engineers translate policies into effective LLM instructions.
 As we explain in our policy engineering guide, this role focuses on writing, testing, and iterating on prompts to achieve high accuracy.
 In many teams, policy experts and prompt engineers are the same people.

-Analysts monitor performance metrics, identify patterns in where the model struggles, investigate false positives/negatives, and manage golden datasets.
-They're your early warning system for problems.
+Analysts monitor performance metrics, identify patterns in where the model struggles, investigate false positives and negatives, manage golden datasets, and increasingly take on the investigative work that reduced queue volume makes possible.
+They're your early warning system for problems and your deepest source of institutional knowledge about how your system is actually performing.

 Engineers handle infrastructure, API integration, and technical implementation.
 Depending on your organization, this might be a separate engineering team rather than embedded in T&S.